VictorGonPe/filtering-testing/README.md

 This project focuses on passing a series of **unit tests** related to movie filtering.
 You don't need to render anything on screen — your goal is to implement functions that **return the correct results** when tested.

-> 💡 You’ll work with an array of movie objects and create functions to search, filter, and analyze information from it.

 ---

 ## Technologies and Tools